sdthomas91/n-g-spmu/README.md

 - [BootStrap Pricing](https://getbootstrap.com/docs/4.0/examples/pricing/#) : Used bootstrap template for pricing structure as it provides a nice clean setup - will completely restyle but saved a lot of time on setting up the blocks

 - [Sitepoint](https://www.sitepoint.com/community/t/center-text-and-container-inside-a-circle/102963/2) : thread found on sitepoint helped to refresh how to center vertically and horizontally

+- [CSS Tricks](https://css-tricks.com/using-webp-images) : Used to better understand the use of WebP and fallback JPG for a smoother/faster page load

 ### Content